Higher yields on small apartments in Dublin

 Source: Daft.ie Definitions: Data FAQ See also: Update Schedule

-Round trip transaction costs are moderate for buyers of residential property in Ireland.
-See our Ireland residential property transaction costs analysis and our Residential property transaction costs in Ireland compared to other countries.
+Round trip transaction costs are high for buyers of residential property in Ireland.
+See our Residential transaction cost analysis for Ireland.

 RENTAL YIELDS ACROSS IRELAND